theupdateframework/taps/candidate-tuf-versions.md

 # Motivation

 Various TAPs, including TAPs 3 and 8, propose changes that are not backwards compatible.
+These non backwards compatible, or breaking, changes add or change functionality such that the new version is not compatible with previous versions.
 Because these changes are not compatible with previous TUF versions, current implementations that use the existing specification can not access the new features in these TAPs.
-By creating a way to deal with non-backwards compatible (breaking) changes, TUF will be able to handle a variety of use cases, including those that appear below.
+By creating a way to deal with non-backwards compatible (breaking) changes, TUF will be able to continuously provide secure updates when non backwards compatible changes are made to the repository or client.
+The use cases addressed in this TAP are listed below.

 ## Use case 1: A repository updates to a new TUF spec version

 As new features become available in the TUF specification, repositories may wish to upgrade to a new version.
 This could include adding TAPs with breaking changes.
-When the repository upgrades, clients that use an older version of the TUF spec will no longer be able to safely parse metadata from the repository.
+When the repository upgrades, clients that use an older version of the TUF spec will no longer be able to provide the security properties of TUF when parsing metadata from the repository as the fields in the metadata may have changed.
 However, repositories and clients may be managed by different people with different interests who may not be able to coordinate the upgrade to a new TUF version.
 To resolve this problem, clients will first need a way to determine whether their version of TUF spec is compatible with the version used by the repository.
-This is to ensure that clients always parse metadata according to the version that generated that metadata.
+This is to ensure that clients always parse metadata according to the TUF version that generated that metadata.
 Then, they will need some way to process updates after this upgrade occurs on the repository to ensure reliable access to updates, even if they are not able to upgrade immediately due to development